Teaching adult learners has many potential advantages over teaching younger students.

 Provide feedback in the moment of need

-When creating your masterclass, it’s a good idea to structure your teaching so you have space for a recap and questions at the end of each section.
+When creating your online course, masterclass, seminar, or other offering, it’s a good idea to structure your teaching so you have space for a recap and questions at the end of each section.
 This ensures that your learners can keep up with your material and prevents anyone from being left behind.
 This is especially important if your masterclass is particularly long, or covers a wide range of material.

 While interruptions to your teaching can be disruptive and prevent students from learning, it’s important to correct mistakes or wrong assumptions the moment you become aware of them.
 This prevents the incorrect idea from taking hold and confusing learners.
 It is almost always better to interrupt your masterclass at the “moment of need” (the point at which the mistake has been made) in order to set your learners on the right path, rather than circle back to it at a later stage.